 Step seven: You may have to cut the last plank to align evenly with the wall.

-To see the application of this process, Farmhouse on Boone has a great video.
+To see the application of this process, see Farmhouse on Boone below.

 Covering Popcorn Ceiling With Decorative Styrofoam Tiles

 Decorative ceiling tiles can easily cover popcorn ceilings and will add a nice touch to any room.
 It’s a simple process to install, so we’ve listed all the steps to get started.